Letter to the shareholders

 CFO (since 2020)

 Martin Mildner (born in 1970) has been a member of the Management Board of United Internet AG since October 1, 2020 and is responsible for Finance and Controlling, Risk Management/Internal Audit, Legal Affairs, Taxes, M&A, Investment Management, and Human Resources.
 Martin Mildner has many years of experience in the field of M&As, private equity, venture capital, legal affairs, and tax law.
-He was previously employed by the Otto Group for 13 years, where as Group General Counsel and Group Vice President M&A he played a leading role in shaping the strategic realignment of the company portfolio.
+Prior to joining United Internet, he was employed by the Otto Group for 13 years, where as Group General Counsel and Group Vice President M&A he played a leading role in shaping the strategic realignment of the company portfolio.
 Martin Mildner also served on various supervisory boards and advisory boards of Otto Group companies, such as About You, OTTO, Hermes, and Project A Ventures.